The Town of Peach Flowers with History and Tradition

 Koga Kanto Do-Mannaka Festival

 A big festival for people of all ages in the middle of the Kanto region (“Do-Mannaka” means the center).
-Local folk music and dance, samba, a parade of mikoshi portable shrines and floats, traditional performing arts, and a number of fun and festive events will be held.
+Dance, a parade of mikoshi portable shrines and floats, traditional performing arts, and a number of fun and festive events will be held.
 More than 100 stores in the city join the festival.

 Koga Chrysanthemum Festival